 As cynical and jaded as I must sound about the hospital, I think my overwhelming feeling about my time here is sadness.
 Sadness stemming from the fact that the optimist in me really wants to buy into the image that GOSH is so good at portraying, even after having lived in the place for so long.
 I want to believe that it is a special place full of special people.
 But at the end of the day it’s just filled with people, with all their flaws and ambitions and motivations, and if we buy into the dream as a parent when we see that motto, there is a very real risk that we’ll be disappointed.
 Hospitals are simply machines that turnover patients in the most efficient way possible and even the staff who, quite possibly, were attracted by the bold statement of commitment to doing the best for the children in their care, are sucked into a world where best intentions are so often met by an unmoveable brick wall of hospital politics.

 But at the end of the day and at the end of eight long months here, I prefer to side against myself and with the sycophantic comments heaped upon the Great Ormond street Facebook page.
 I like the idea of a hospital full of hope with doctors capable of performing miracles and to hear of children who are now home and well thanks to the incredible care of the staff.
+I need to see my dentist soon, so I should stay positive about doctors in general and get to know exactly where to find dental clinic in NE Calgery AB.
 I like to think that the motto doesn’t lie to everyone as they walk through the doors, and I don’t think it does, for some people this is where a miracle happens.
 It just hasn’t been for us and probably won’t be for others along the way until people are finally brave enough to stand up and make the hospital put the child first… always.